 Live together, take classes together and grow together.
 Get the small-class, personal attention you need with all of the benefits of attending a bustling, world-class research university.

 Freshman Year: Foundations and Skills

 This course begins with foundations in both the history and evolution of business functions and processes and the role of business in the general health and welfare of the United States and the world.
 It then considers the future of business and work from a critical and multidisciplinary perspective, involving a wide array of technological, information access, macroeconomic, governmental and political, legal, socially responsible, environmental, personal and interpersonal dimensions.
 The future of work is particularly dynamic in view of rapid changes in technological developments, artificial intelligence, automation, information access, public health conditions, and social and environmental justice demands.
 These conditions are explored in relation to questions of socially responsible practices in business that respect employee rights, promote ethical conduct, involve new forms of media and global coordination, address diversity and equity concerns, protect the environment, and respond to new ways of thinking, feeling, and critically engaging the world by all individuals involved in various ways and capacities with business.
 This course provides an overview of these topics relying on senior faculty to ensure that students, as they develop a critical and multidisciplinary sense of the future of work and business, also engage in critical introspection about themselves in considering their skills, interests, and goals.

-This four-credit course is split into four one-credit modules:
+This three-credit course is split into three modules:

 - Markets and Society: A History, Overview, and Structure of Business. (e.g.: various business functions - what businesses do, and how they do it, types of businesses - startups vs established businesses – critical reflection on business)